RaffaeleSgarro/cloudwatch-multiline-log-messages/README.md

 ## How to fix

 - Log JVM output to a file.
 With SpringBoot and Logback is a single line in the `application.properties`
-- Add a Beanstalk postdeploy hook to configure CloudWatch to read this file with a `multi_line_start_pattern`
+- Add a Beanstalk predeploy hook to configure CloudWatch to read this file with a `multi_line_start_pattern`

-**IMPORTANT** the postdeploy hook must be executable.
+**IMPORTANT** the predeploy hook must be executable.
 Ensure it with:

     git update-index --chmod=+x .platform/hooks/predeploy/01_cloudwatch.sh